-Ratification of our Post-Settlement Governance Entity (PSGE)
+Our Post-Settlement Governance Entity (PSGE)

-What are you being asked to vote on?
+What were you asked to vote on?

 I, as a member of Ngāti Rangitihi, agree that the proposed new Te Mana o Ngāti Rangitihi Trust will be the Post- Settlement Governance Entity to receive and manage all of the historical Treaty of Waitangi settlement redress on behalf of Ngāti Rangitihi.